ibc/protoojs.org/documentation/api/index.md

 });
 ```
 </div>

+The `options` argument is an object to be passed to the WebSocket-Node [WebSocketServer](https://github.com/theturtle32/WebSocket-Node/blob/master/docs/WebSocketServer.md#server-config-options) instance (note however that the `httpServer` option is not necessary as it is already given as the first argument of this method).

 The `requestListener` argument is a callback for handling clients' WebSocket connection requests.
 It is called with the following parameters: